DaveatCor/Java-Masterclass-2025--130-Hours-of-Expert-Lessons/README.md

 37. Java's Logical OR Operator: Enhancing Conditional Statements for Flexible Code
     1. The Logical AND operator and the Logical OR operator

+38. Assignment vs. Equality: Avoiding Common Java Operator Errors in IntelliJ
+    1. Difference Between the Assignment and Equal to Operators
+    2. The NOT Operator